zoeskan/MCB185/unit4-random.md

 print(f'tau {pi + pi}')
 ```

 f-strings have several powerful formatting options.
-We are are only going to
+We are only going to use
-use floating point rounding.
-This is simply appending `:.3f`, where the 3 after
+floating point rounding.
+This is simply appending `:.3f`, where the 3 after the
-the dot is 3 digits of precision.
+dot is 3 digits of precision.

 ```
 print(f'formatted string {i} {pi:.3f}')